hubeiyichangzy/git-hook/readme.txt

-try to use git hook to record some information .sas
+try to use git hook to record some information .sassd